Skip to content

 "When was ruby 2.6 last in nixpkgs?"

-You don't need a local index for the skill to be useful — Claude can hit the public API at https://nxv.urandom.io directly, or you can set NXV_API_URL=https://nxv.urandom.io in your environment so the CLI uses the hosted instance transparently.
+You don't need a local index for the skill to be useful — agents can hit the public API at https://nxv.urandom.io directly, or you can set NXV_API_URL=https://nxv.urandom.io in your environment so the CLI uses the hosted instance transparently.

-For agents (openclaw and others)
+For agents

 The skill is designed so autonomous agents can extract structured data reliably.
-Every CLI subcommand that produces output supports --format json, and every HTTP API response is wrapped in a stable { "data": ..., "meta": {...} } envelope.
+The search, info, and history subcommands support --format json, and every data-returning HTTP API response is wrapped in a stable { "data": ... } envelope (plus meta for paginated lists; only the operational /health and /metrics endpoints are unwrapped).
 Agents should:

 1. Run nxv <subcommand> --format json (CLI) or hit /api/v1/...
 (HTTP) for machine-readable output.